How Long Will an RV Fridge Run on Propane?

 What Are the Best RV Refrigerators?

 Now that you know how RV fridges are powered, you need to figure out which one to purchase.
-There are several options available, all of which have their pros and cons.
+Several options are available, all of which have pros and cons.
 Here we compiled a list of four excellent RV fridges for you to choose from.

 1. 6 cu. ft.
 Dometic Americana II Refrigerator with Fan DM2672RBF1